Sound familiar… school holidays are still here, fast running out of ideas (and energy!) and suddenly the rain is upon us?!

 Let them make a story; you start first, then they continue.
 Phrase by phrase, you can create a new fairy tale and we would love to hear your wonderful stories at @BeHappyMum!
 This is great to try to mix up your bedtime routine and to wind down the kids.

 17. Bath fun!

-When it’s raining outside, you can also kill some time in the bathroom with indoor kids crafts!
+When it’s raining outside, you can also kill some time in the bathroom!
 There are lots of games you can play, like Bubblemaking or Measuring Water by Containers, to name a few.
 For more Bath games, go to PlayMama App, they are all available for free!
 We know your in danger of disrupting the already difficult bath-time routine, but explain its a special fun bath and try tonight with bubbles and whisks!

 18. DVD after dinner WITH printable characters!

 Maybe watching TV is the first thing that comes to mind on a rainy day.
 Although, to make it special, print out the characters of the movie they’ve chosen and offer kids to colour them while watching the movie, so they’re not staring at the screen all the time!
 See our collection of printables here – even Elsa!

 Write little notes with clues of where to find the next note and hide them around the house… you’ll need to give the first clue to your child so they can follow them like a real Sherlock Holmes!
 Don’t forget, that at the end of all the clues and hiding places there needs to be a reward for their achievements, or add to your reward chart if you have one!

 You can still enjoy the day outside if it’s raining…

 There are things that you can ONLY do when it’s raining…Play in the rain – jump in puddles, make mud pies and get wet!
 Waterproofs and wellies on – it’s fun for all ages – yes, you too!
 Whilst they are playing outside why not grab 5 minutes easy exercise with our FitMama App while they run around!